bitcoin-dev-tools/bgt/README.md

 bgt setup
 ```

-This will guide you through setting up your GPG key, signer name, and other necessary configurations.
+This will guide you through setting up your GPG key ID, signer name, and other necessary configurations.

 ### Build